 Get rid of prejudices

 You think Romanians will steal your wallet, there are stray dogs all over the places and everybody will try to take advantage of you.
 These are myths, misconceptions, generalizations that under no circumstances do not define a country or a nation.
 If you exceed these ideas, you’ll discover that Romania as a country is extremely interesting and cultural differences are the salt and pepper of cultural experiences from a trip.
 Most Romanians are actually very open to tourists and you can count on them for directions when you’re lost, to help you find a place to stay or recommend you the best restaurant in a city.

 You’re probably thinking that you would like to travel but you can’t afford it.
 And you think you’ll have to pay hundreds of euros on accommodations, airfares and activities, not to mention that visits to museums and other tourist attractions and food require a fortune.
 We’ll tell you a secret: not really.
 There are options for all budgets in Romania and it’s up to you to adapt.
 There are low-cost airlines operating in Romania to book your tickets early and you can even pay only a small amount of money for tickets.
 Get your tickets early for trains, buses, accommodation, tickets to museums and you’ll get discounts of up to 50%.
 Or, you could book a Romanian tour with a local guide and you can benefit from very affordable costs for short one-day tours or even longer tours.

 All that matters is that you do your best and advance a plan to better calculate your travel costs and choose what you would like to visit or what types of activities you’re interested in.
-You can go trekking in the mountains, go in a biking tour visiting the fortified churches in Transylvania, visit the most famous castles or, for more adrenaline, go on an off – road tour in Transylvania.
+You can go hiking in the mountains, go on a biking tour visiting the fortified churches in Transylvania, visit the most famous castles or, for more adrenaline, go on an off – road tour in Transylvania.

 The places you want to see are outside hotel rooms